 More Healthy Fruit Smoothie Recipes You Might Like

 Or, check out my entire index of dairy-free smoothies.
-You might also like my round-up of the best breakfast smoothies.
+You might also like my round-up of dairy-free breakfast smoothies.

 I hope you make this recipe!
 If you do, please leave a comment and a starred review below.